thisisevilevil/evilevil365/_posts/2025-09-03-SecureBoot-Cert-Expiration.md

 ### Option 2 - Automatic rollout via Microsoft Controlled Feature Rollout (CFR)

-Recent additions to the Intune Settings catalog has allowed us to deploy policies to enable the secure boot rollout on-demand or via a Microsoft-managed rollout.
-Previously you had to set reg keys to achieve this.

 This option corresponds to the registry key "MicrosoftUpdateManagedOptIn".

 By deploying this policy you will participate in a Microsoft-managed rollout also known as Controlled-feature rollout.
 This rollout will be fully controlled by Microsoft, and usually CFRs involves a careful and staggered rollout approach based on certain criteria, grouping devices by hardware and firmware, monitoring feedback, and pausing if issues appear.
 In other words: With this option you are also completely in the hands of Microsoft with this one, but it differentiates slightly from the High-Confidence option.
 Expect the CFR-rollout option to be much slower.